wthirsh/wthirsh.github.io/project.md

 ## Modelling

-More details about the machine learning approach, and why this was deemed appropriate for the dataset.
+Here are some more details about the machine learning approach, and why this was deemed appropriate for the dataset.

-How the method was developed and improved upon if necessary.
-The steps required to repeat this method.
+This is how the method was developed.

 ## Results